The menopause usually happens naturally between the ages of 45-55 when levels of oestrogen gradually decline and a woman’s periods stop.

 Some women experience symptoms more intensely after surgical menopause because of the abrupt onset of hormonal changes.
 Some women will not experience any of these symptoms, some will experience a few, and some will experience all.

-• All these changes can results in reduced libido (sex drive)
+- All these changes can result in reduced libido (sex drive)

-• The reduced levels of oestrogen in mean that women who go through early menopause have an increased risk of osteoporosis and cardiovascular disease.
+- The reduced levels of oestrogen can mean that women who go through early menopause have an increased risk of osteoporosis and cardiovascular disease.

 Managing your menopause symptoms